joheli/yea13/README.md

 ![Network graph of units](pngs/units_plot.png "Network graph of units")

+From a graph of units a matrix of 'effective distances' (see package `NetOrigin`) is calculated (see function `graph2effdist`), which serves to estimate a minimum spanning tree between them.
+The number of nodes between nodes represents the spatial dissimilarity:

 ![Minimum spanning tree of units](pngs/units_plot2.png "Minimum spanning tree of units")

 ### Genetic dissimilarity

 ![S. aureus hierarchical cluster](pngs/s_aureus_1.png "S. aureus hierarchical cluster")

+For the 'genetic' dissimilarity susceptibility data were chosen for convenience (as genetic typing is not widespread enough yet for most laboratories).
+Nevertheless the principle applies to genetic typing data as well (e.g. whole genome MLST), although the dissimilarities have to be calculated slightly differently (I would suggest `cluster::daisy` with metric `gower` to this end).
+Be it as it may, the first step is the creation of a distance matrix (visualized with the hierarchical clustering above), which is then translated into a minimum spanning tree; as above, the number of nodes between nodes then represents the genetic dissimilarity.

 ![S. aureus minimum spanning tree](pngs/s_aureus_2.png "S. aureus minimum spanning tree")

 ### Temporal dissimilarity

+Compared to above dissimilarities the temporal one is fairly easy to calculate; nevertheless, the steps are similar: first, a distance matrix is generated, from which a minimum spanning tree (a linear one without branches in this case) is calculated

+### Combining all to generate the 'Ypma dissimilarity'

+Multiplication of above dissimilarities creates a matrix of 'Ypma dissimilarities' which are evaluated for the presence of significantly low distance by means of permutation.

+## Let's start already

+This package is very much in development and probably full of bugs, so please use it at your own risk.
+Nevertheless, if you're eager to start, install this package and start with function `cluster.search`.
+Read the manual by entering `?cluster.search` into the R-console.

 ### References